Shyan1943/p4/README.md

     * Add in a web hook with heroku app domain name for checkout.session.completed event.
 Make sure to set the signing key correctly.

 ### To update the Heroku deployed site
+* At Gitpod terminal :
-* At Gitpod terminal, log into Heroku using  `heroku login`
+    * log into Heroku using  `heroku login -i`
+    * enter the email address & password for login to heroku
 * Update environment variables key (if any)
     * Go to the <a href="https://www.heroku.com">Heroku</a> Site
     * click on your project